-- details about the site where you are connecting your generating unit, including metering information; - contact details for the owner of the generating unit;
+details about the site where you are connecting your Power Generating Module, including metering information;

-- technical information about the generating unit itself, including the generating capacity, type test reference and primary energy source; - details of the installer of the generating unit, including the party's accreditation and qualifications; - supporting information, eg. circuit diagrams; and - a signed declaration as to the compliance of the generating unit with the requirements of G98.
+- contact details for the installer/owner of the generating unit; - technical information about the Power Generating Module itself, including the generating capacity, type test reference and technology type; - details of the installer of the Power Generating Module, including the party's accreditation and qualifications; - supporting information, eg. circuit diagrams; - a signed declaration as to the compliance of the Power Generating Module with the requirements of EREC G99; and a signed declaration as to the compliance with the site compliance and commissioning tests, if applicable (Form A2.-4).